Negligent Companies Should Pay for Your Injury

 Defective product cases fall into three major categories:

 - Defective Manufacture.
 You have this kind of case when the manufacturing process introduces the danger into a faulty product.
 In other words, the manufacturer made a mistake while making the product.
 Maybe an over-the-counter medication harmed you because the wrong ingredients went into it.
-Or sloppy assembly left a flaw in the engine of a new vehicle you bought, causing a car wreck.
+Or sloppy assembly left a flaw in the engine of a new vehicle you bought, causing a car accident.

 - Defective Design.
 Even if the assembly line follows directions, hazardous flaws can get into a finished product if the product was designed wrong from the beginning.
 This often means every product in an entire line is defective, not just individual examples that were poorly built.
 A children’s toy with a choking hazard could have defective design, or a laptop computer that overheats and causes burn injuries.